Safety at the Y

 • Criminal record checks/fingerprinting

-• Employees complete an extensive child abuse prevention training program
+• Staff complete an extensive child abuse prevention training program

 • Staff and volunteers are mandated to report any suspected child abuse